cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 DIV (Clock divisor values):

 - If the DIV bitfield value is either 0 or 1, then the output clock itself is not geenrated.
 - If the DIV bitfield value is 2, then the output clock is same as the input clock.
 - If the DIV bitfield value is in the range of (0x3 to 0x1FF), then the output clock is generated according to the below formulas.

 Frequency Calculation:

 - Output Clock Frequency = Input Clock Frequency / (DIV bitfield)

 Time Period Calculation:

 - Output Clock Time Period = Input Clock Time Period * (DIV bitfield)

 For example, if the Input clock ferquency is 200 MHz and the Div bitfield is 0x28

 - Output Clock ferquency = 200 MHz / 0x28 = 5 MHz
 - Output Clock Period = (1 / (200 * 10^6)) * 0x28 = 200 ns

 Multiplexer or Mux:
 ^^^^^^^^^^^^^^^^^^^
 Multiplexer selects the output signal to be generated for each domain depending on BYPASS bitfield of REG_CTL CSR.
-It takes two input clocks, One input clock is received from the divider and other input clock is ref_clk_i.
+It takes two input clocks, One input clock is received from the divider and other input clock is ref_clk_i and and process as per the below conditions:
-When the BYPASS bitfield is '1' then output clock period value is same as the period of the ref_clk_i clock.
+- When the BYPASS bitfield is '1' then output clock period value is same as the period of the ref_clk_i clock.
-When the BYPASS bitfield is '0' then output clock period value is same as the period of the clock received from the divider.
+- When the BYPASS bitfield is '0' then output clock period value is same as the period of the clock received from the divider.

 Reset
 ^^^^^^

 APB PLL can be resett in the following 3 ways:

 - RESET bitfield in the CSR REG_CTL is '1'
 - HRESETn pin is low.
 - rst_ni is low

 System Architecture: